Cart 0

 German Millet: Waxy Leaf

-Sorghum Sudan & Sorghum Sudan BMR: Waxy Leaf
+Sorghum Sudan: Waxy Leaf

 • The Swath Grazing Cover will reach full biomass potential about 50-60 days after germination.